 Warm mist humidifiers use a heating element to heat water until is turns into steam.
 They aren’t silent but are much quieter than cool mist humidifiers.
 We recommend a warm mist humidifier for snoring if you would like to add a bit of heat to your room as well as humidity.
 All humidifiers need regular cleaning, but if you use tap water with a warm mist humidifier it will need cleaning even more frequently.
 This is because as the water is emitted it will leave behind mineral deposits which build up and can damage the humidifier.

 Ultrasonic humidifiers are usually cool mist but can be warm mist too.
 These are the quietest type of humidifier.
 They work by a ceramic diaphragm vibrating at an ultrasonic frequency creating tiny water droplets which exit the humidifier.
 We recommend an ultrasonic humidifier for snoring if you want to cool your room down a little as well as adding moisture.
 Ultrasonic humidifiers will emit white dust if you use tap water.
-We recommend either using demineralization cartridges or purchasing a distiller.
+We recommend either using No products found. or purchasing a distiller.

 What Else Helps with Snoring?